jfx2006/thunderbird-ci-docs/release-docs/documentation/drivers/mergedayautomation.md

 # What's not documented here (yet)

-* Communication.
-It needs to be similar to what has been sent in the past, but update the list of steps and refer to this document.
 * Update Shipit.
 Refer to the old documentation on the wiki for what to do.